Fodark/fodark.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello there!
-I am Nicola Dall'Asen and I am a PhD student in the Italian National Artificial Intelligence program, supervised by [Elisa Ricci](https://eliricci.eu) and [Yiming Wang](https://www.yimingwang.it/)
+I am Nicola Dall'Asen and I am a PhD student in the Italian National Artificial Intelligence program, supervised by [Elisa Ricci](https://eliricci.eu) and [Yiming Wang](https://www.yimingwang.it/).

 My research interest lies in the topic of generative models (in particular Diffusion Models and GANs) for entertainment and privacy-preserving applications.
-It has been the natural continu
+It has been the natural continuation of my work during the internship in [Fondazione Bruno Kessler](https://dvl.fbk.eu), in the Deep Visual Learning Lab.
+The resulting model became my first publication, "*Graph-based Generative Face Anonymisation with Pose Preservation*", which you can check out [here](/publications)!

 Beside research, I am a huge nerd: books, comics, TV series and videogames.

 During my studies I fell in love with the Linux and OSS world, as it strives to foster an equal view of the world.

-Contact me through the social below or at `nicola [dot] dallasen [at] unitn [dot] it`
+Contact me through the socials below or at `nicola [dot] dallasen [at] gmail [dot] com`

 <hr/>